sballas8/PoetRNN/Readme.md

 ```
 command.

 Hopefully you can find some good data to play with using this model.
+Good luck!!